Realizable Standard Young Tableaux: Further Directions

+Since $\log$ is increasing, the total ordering on the coordinates of $M$ is the same as the total ordering on the coordinates $x y^{T}$.
+Furthermore, $M$ is tropical rank $1$, since it is the outer sum of $(\log(x_{1}), \dots, \log(x_{m}))$ and $(\log(y_{1}), \dots, \log(y_{n}))$.
+Therefore, the set of orderings of entries of rank $1$ matrices with positive entries is a subset of the set of orderings of tropical rank $1$ matrices.

+Similarly, a tropical rank $1$ matrix has a representation as an outer sum of not necessarily non-negative vectors $w \in \mathbb{R}^{m}$ and $z \in \mathbb{R}^{n}$.
+Applying the exponential function to each coordinate yields a rank $1$ matrix with positive coordinates given by the outer product of $(e^{w_{1}}, \dots, e^{w_{m}})$ and $(e^{z_{1}},\dots,e^{z_{n}})$.
+Furthermore, since the exponential function is increasing, the resulting matrix has the same ordering on the coordinates.
+Hence, the set of orderings of entries of rank $1$ matrices with positive entries is also a superset of the set of orderings of tropical rank $1$ matrices and therefore the same as desired. \end{proof}

 Another direction forward comes from the sorting networks perspective on our results.
-One advantage of the results of Angel, Gorin, and Holroyd in \cite{PatternTheorem} for finding upper bounds on the number of realizable staircase tableaux is that they apply for other purely combinatorial notions of realizability.
+One advantage of the results of Angel, Gorin, and Holroyd in \cite{PatternTheorem} for finding upper bounds on the number of realizable staircase tableaux is that they apply to other purely combinatorial notions of realizability.
 Namely, they show that if a single constant-size subconfiguration is forbidden for some subset of all staircase tableaux, then the probability a random staircase tableau of size $n$ is in that subset tends to $0$ exponentially fast as $n$ approaches $\infty$.
 It would be interesting to have an analogous result for rectangular or square tableaux.
 Our results suggest that such a result could exist even for $3 \times n$ tableaux.

-Similarly, realizable sorting networks play a vital role in the analysis of random staircase tableaux.
-In particular, Angel, Holroyd, Romik, and Virag observe in Theorem $5$ of \cite{RandSortNets} that a random sorting network is approximated arbitrarily well by a realizable sorting network, and Dauvergne sharpened this result in Theorem $4$ of \cite{ArchLimit}.
-We conjecture that there should exist an analogous statement saying that a random rectangular tableau may be approximated by a realizable rectangular tableau for the notion of realizability we study here.
+Similarly, geometrically realizable sorting networks play a vital role in the analysis of random staircase tableaux.
+In particular, Angel, Holroyd, Romik, and Virag observe in Theorem $5$ of \cite{RandSortNets} that a random sorting network is approximated arbitrarily well by a geometrically realizable sorting network, and Dauvergne sharpened this result in Theorem $4$ of \cite{ArchLimit}.
+Romik and Pittel proved an analogous limit shape result for rectangular tableaux in \cite{RectTableauxLimShape}, and we conjecture that through unpacking their work, there should be an analogous statement saying that a random rectangular tableau may be approximated by a realizable rectangular tableau for the notion of realizability we study here.